chaijs/chaijs.github.io/data/guide/index.md

 a way to encapsulate common assertions for repeat use.

 - [Core Plugin Concepts](/guide/plugins/) covers the basics of using the Chai Plugin API.
-- [Building a Helper](/guide/helpers/) is a walkthrough for writing your first plugin.
+- [Building a Helper](/guide/helpers/) is a walk-through for writing your first plugin.